Cunt: A Declaration of Independence: Reception

-Cunt: A Declaration of Independence was placed at number six on a list of "Best-Selling Lesbian Books" in May 2000 by Curve magazine.
+Cunt: A Declaration of Independence was given the 1999 Firecracker Alternative Book Award for Nonfiction.
+The book was placed at number six on a list of "Best-Selling Lesbian Books" in May 2000 by Curve magazine.
 The magazine gave the work a positive review and recommended it to their readers.
 Writing for Curve, Rachel Pepper commented: "Far from a farce, this book takes a look-both serious and playful-at our most private female body parts."
 She wrote that the book was instructional on the commonalities between women.

 off our backs reviewed the book and columnist Michelle Lee wrote: "This book has meant so much to me and has really helped shape who I am as a person and a woman."
 Lee placed the book within its context as an important work personally and generally to women: "To me, this book is near-sacred, a veritable Bible of independent womanhood for myself and other young feminists."
 Lee concluded her review by observing: "At so many points in this book, particularly the parts about body image and masturbation, I found myself saying 'Geez, I wish my Mom had told me *that*!'
 These are often the best points of the book--tidbits of wisdom from an older sister teaching a generation.
 And then questioning that generation.
 And making that generation question itself."

 Herizons journalist Wendy Barber reviewed the book and called it "a delightful, thought-provoking read about our relationship with our bodies, in particular, our cunts."
 Barber wrote that Cunt "is one of the best feminist books about the female body" that she had read after Women's Bodies, Women's Wisdom.

 The book received a critical review in Publishers Weekly.
 The review characterized the work as "self-indulgent exercise in feminist reclamation".
 Publishers Weekly lamented that the book's structural flow was hampered by "rambling digressions" and "jarring prose".
 The review concluded: "Although this work may constitute a move toward women's acceptance of themselves and their bodies, it is a very small step."